-The subject is currently fully occupied with a 98-household waiting list.
-The manager noted most tenants have incomes below \$20,000.
+The subject is currently fully occupied with an 80-household waiting list.
+The manager noted that most tenants have incomes below \$20,000.

-The current Section 8 contract rent is \$799.
+The Section 8 contract rent is \$923.
 Tenants pay income-based rents equal to 30% of their adjusted gross incomes.